nasa-gibs/onearth/doc/configuration.md

 Brunsli, a JPEG repacking library, is being used to decrease file size (~22%) of JPEG layers.
 The mod_brunsli APACHE filter is used to convert detected brunsli-compressed JPEG layers back to .jpg format.
-Brunsli can be toggled on and off via the 'use_brunsli' flag in mrfgen.py.
+Brunsli can be toggled on and off for MRF generation via the 'use_brunsli' flag in mrfgen.py.
 A sample configuration layer configuration is included at the end of the file.

+For layer configurations for brunsli-compressed layers, the `mime_type` must be set to `image/x-j`.
+This applies for brunsli-compressed ZENJPEG source layers as well.
+Layer configurations for converted brunsli-compressed ZENJPEG layers must still use `image/png`.

 ### Optional for Time Service
 ```